IyaadArshad/brs-demo/README.md

-open sourced demo implementation of using ai to create a brs
+implementation of using ai agents to create a brs